 Azeri Light oil prices decrease

-The price of Azerbaijan’s “Azeri Light” crude on a CIF basis at Italy’s Augusta port decreased by $0.04, or 0.06 percent, compared to the previous figure, settling at $66.50, Azernews reports.
+The price of Azerbaijan’s “Azeri Light” crude at Italy’s Augusta port, based on the CIF benchmark, decreased by $0.95 or 1.42% compared to the previous figure, settling at $66 per barrel, Azernews reports.

 Access to paid information is limited